SAA-SDT/TS-EAS-subteam-notes/ead-subteam/major-revision_2021-2025_documents/README.md

 This folder will be providing access to various documents in relation to the major revision of EAD.
-During the two calls for comments (one in spring through mid-summer 2024 and one in late autumn/early winter 2024), more documents will be added here or linked form here step by step.
+During the two calls for comments (one in spring through mid-summer 2024 and one in spring 2025), more documents will be added here or linked form here step by step.

+**Documents for both call for comments**
 - The [Infograph](https://github.com/SAA-SDT/TS-EAS-subteam-notes/blob/master/ead-subteam/major-revision_2021-2025_documents/Infograph.pdf) highlights the benefits of EAD 4.0 at a glance.

+**Documents for the 2nd call for comments in spring 2025**
+- (to be added)

+**Documents for the 1st call for comments in spring through mid-summer 2024**
 - The [Editorial](https://github.com/SAA-SDT/TS-EAS-subteam-notes/blob/master/ead-subteam/major-revision_2021-2025_documents/Editorial_ChangesInEAD4.0.pdf) discusses the main strands of changes that can be found in EAD 4.0 compared to the predecessor version EAD3.
 It includes examples and links to GitHub issues for more details, but doesn't cover each and every dot of the draft for the new version.
 - The draft version of the [EAD 4.0 Revision Notes](https://github.com/SAA-SDT/TS-EAS-subteam-notes/blob/master/ead-subteam/major-revision_2021-2025_documents/RevisionNotesEAD3toEAD4.0.pdf)) details the changes suggested in EAD 4.0 in comparison to the predecessor version EAD3 in textual form.
 This includes some general statistics about these changes and groups elements and attributes affected by the same type of change.
 - The draft version of the [EAD 4.0 schema](https://github.com/SAA-SDT/eas-schemas/releases/tag/v0.1.0-alpha) provides a technical entry point into the new version, which can be read as information in itself, but can also be used e.g. in trying to adapt existing EAD 2002 or EAD3 files to the new version.